ayushbits/Semi-Supervised-LFs-Subset-Selection/README.md

 # Usage
   - Run respective .sh files to train the model
   - To run semi-supervised model of youtube - run *tr_youtube.sh*
+  - Each *sh* file contains calls to various combinations of loss functions.